mkarneim/pojobuilder/README.md

 License
 -------

-The source code located in the "src" and "samples" directory is in the PUBLIC DOMAIN.
+The source code located in the "src" directory is in the PUBLIC DOMAIN.
 For more information please read the [COPYING] file.

 Download